binaryage/asepsis/readme.md

 ## Is this safe?

-Use it at your own risk.
-It sounds scary but it is pretty lightweight solution.
+Well uhmmm, use it at your own risk :-) It sounds scary but it should be a pretty lightweight solution.
 You should review the code to see what it does.

-If it helps you...
-I'm running Asepsis on my own machine and I'm pretty happy about it.
+And if it helps you...
+I have been running Asepsis on my own machine for some time and I'm pretty happy about it.

 ## Why is this better than TotalFinder?

 Thanks to DYLD_INSERT_LIBRARIES this solution is system-wide and applies to all processes using DesktopServicesPriv.
 Not only Finder.
 Also there is a timing problem with TotalFinder.
-The plugin gets injected into the Finder after some delay.
-Prior injection Finder could touch some .DS_Store files creating garbage again.
+The plugin gets usually injected into the Finder after some delay.
+Prior injection Finder is running and can touch some .DS_Store files and create pollution again.
 More than that!
-After injection it could cause internal confusion because Finder has cached some of .DS_Store files in-memory already.
+After injection it could cause internal state confusion because Finder has cached some of .DS_Store files in-memory already.
 For example ~/Desktop/.DS_Store was a common pain point.
-It fixes also Spotlight comments - with Asepsis it sticks which wasn't the case with TotalFinder.
+DYLD_INSERT_LIBRARIES is a stable solution, because dydl interposes libc calls immediately at the point of dynamic linking, so there is no chance for asepsis to miss some calls.
+Btw. new Asepsis also fixes Spotlight comments which wasn't handled by TotalFinder solution.

 ## Could this be ported to Snow Leopard?

 Probably yes.
 Pre-Lion DesktopServicesPriv calls File Manager APIs from CoreServices.
 Technically the same approach could be done to File Manager.
-Actually this is what TotalFinder does under Snow Leopard using mach_override.
+Actually this is what TotalFinder (prior version 1.3) did under Snow Leopard using mach_override.
+I'm not going to implement it for Snow Leopard because I've already switched to Lion personally.

 ## History